za3k/short-programs/README.md

     google-count.py "Hello world"
     264000000

+habit-tracker
+---
+Useful only to me.
+Tracks whether I do things like brush my teeth once a day, shave regularly, etc.

+Usage: `habit-tracker`

 hours
 ---
 Reports what hours I was at the computer, based on my bash history.
 On linux, I instead use [keystroked](https://github.com/vanceza/keystroked).